Maalie04/README-Generator/README.md

 * [contribution](#contribution)

 ## Installation:
-Install node.
-Clone the repo.
-Install npm packages
+Install node, clone the repo, Install npm packages
 ## Description:
 Creating a readme file through node.
 The purpose is to develope a detailed readme file.
 This allows a user to generate a readme file dynamically.
 ## Usage:
-Node index.
+Through the integrated command line, type node index.
 Answer the prompt questions.
 A readme file will be generated.
 ## Contribution:
 false
 ## License: